OleksiyRudenko/taxret-ngmd/structure.md

       may become an issue when app is loaded into browser directly from file system.
       So, use relative addressing like `../../../vendor/angular/angular.1.5.0.min.js`
  4. Find a way automating addressing vendors' resources externally when deployed.
+      For e.g. how to make deployment on github pages painless?
+      Well, builders do the job, but in a lightweight dev cycle we need quick-solutions.

 In either case the structure should be able to support scalability from the earliest stage of development.
 You never know when tiny idea becomes a ~~facebook~~ huge app.